s-dharmik/MERN_Blog_app/README.md

 ## Features ✨
 - View a list of blog posts on the home page
 - Read a blog post by clicking on it
+- User can create and log into their account for their blog channel
+- Implemented Authentication using JWT
 - Create a new blog post
 - Edit an existing blog post
 - Delete a blog post